 If your baby is over one year of age, you need to complete a delayed registration of birth.
 To begin this process, you must first apply for your baby’s birth certificate.
 To get this form and more information, contact ServiceOntario at 1-800-461-2156 or i

 Birth registration in Ontario is a two-step process.
 Two forms must be submitted and matched in order for a birth registration to occur.
 The first form, the Notice of Live Birth form, is completed by qualified medical staff and submitted to ServiceOntario

 There is no fee to register your baby’s birth, apply for a Social Insurance Number or to apply for Canada Child Benefits, including the Ontario Child Benefit through the 4-in-1 Newborn Bundle.
 But, there is a fee to apply for a birth certificate for your

 No, because the service guarantee only pertains to events that are already registered, the 4-in-1 Newborn Bundle does not qualify.

-It takes six to eight weeks to register the birth of your baby.
-After the registration, it takes approximately three weeks to deliver your baby's birth certificate.
-If you are moving in the next two months, please use your new mailing address.
-If you
+It takes 6 to 8 weeks to register the birth of your baby.
+After the registration, it takes approximately 3 weeks to deliver your baby's birth certificate.
+If you are moving in the next 2 months, please use your new mailing address.
+If you move unexpe

-It may take up to six to eight weeks to register the birth of your baby using the 4-in-1 Newborn Bundle if the information does not match the information submitted by the qualified medical staff.
-If you fill in and mail the paper version of the Statemen
+It may take up to 6 to 8 weeks to register the birth of your baby using the 4-in-1 Newborn Bundle if the information does not match the information submitted by the qualified medical staff.
+If you fill in and mail the paper version of the Statement of L

 There are different ways to check the status of a birth certificate, Social Insurance Number and Canada Child Benefits, including the Ontario Child Benefit.
 You can check the status of your child’s birth certificate request online as long as you applied u